Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Problem Formalisms

-Revisiting the definition of a MDP as a tuple $M = \langle \mathcal{S}, \mathcal{A}, r, p, \gamma \rangle$, it is quite common to assume that there is non-stationarity in either rewards or transition dynamics.
-Meanwhile, it is also possible that the observation function $x$ or action space $\mathcal{A}$ is non-stationary as highlighted in Figure \ref{agent-env-interface}.
-Very few researchers have actually explored this setting in a fully general manner with every component being potentially non-stationary to date (i.e. a degree of 4 in Figure \ref{fig:taxonomy_formalisms}).
+We now review the literature through the lens of the scope of the non-stationarity.
+Revisiting the definition of a MDP as a tuple $M = \langle \mathcal{S}, \mathcal{A}, r, p, \gamma \rangle$, it is quite common to assume that there is non-stationarity in either rewards or transition dynamics i.e. $\alpha \subseteq \{ p, r\}$.
+Meanwhile, it is also possible that the observation function $x$ or action space $\mathcal{A}$ is non-stationary as highlighted in Figure \ref{agent-env-interface} i.e. $\alpha \subseteq \{ \mathcal{S}, \mathcal{A}, r, p, x, \mathcal{O}\}$.
+Very few researchers have actually explored this setting in a fully general manner with every component being potentially non-stationary to date (i.e. the scope).
 As we discussed earlier, this level of non-stationarity can be quite problematic for standard policy optimization approaches and lead to catastrophic optimization failures.
-As a result, we will begin by highlighting some prominent formulations with lower degrees of non-stationarity.
+As a result, we will begin by highlighting some prominent formulations in the literature with a smaller scope of non-stationarity.

 Non-stationarity in the reward function alone can be modelled in the problem formulation through many different approaches.
 For instance, \textit{goal directed} learning without a task specific reward (see Sec.~\ref{sec:goalfocused}) could be interpreted as containing non-stationarity only in the reward function.
 These approaches allow the agent to learn about other stationary elements of the environment while being able to adapt as the reward function changes with changing goals.
 In fact, a family of related methods consider the \textit{unsupervised RL} setup (see Sec.~\ref{sec:goalfocused}) with the aim of learning task-agnostic behaviors, wherein the agent is trained with no explicit rewards, but later evaluated on specific tasks.
 The shift from no reward to a task-specific reward distribution could be interpreted as a source of non-stationarity that the agent is explicitly trained to prepare for by learning as much as it can about the common stationary elements of the environment.